-During the above, S C stops typing.
-The OHP is turned ON.
-The stand-up routine concludes with extended canned laughter, which carries on into the next reader.
+During the above, C S stops typing.
+The VISUALISER is turned ON.
+The stand-up routine concludes with extended canned laughter.

-During the above, from the LEFT of the audience, ROB GIAMPIETRO enters, takes a copy of DOT DOT 16 from the shelf and walks to the LEFT LECTERN.
-When the canned laughter ends, he begins to read his own close reading of the 100th chapter of ROBERT MUSIL's THE MAN WITHOUT QUALITIES (1930) on the nature of
+During the above, from the RIGHT of the audience, MARK BEASLEY (as ROB GIAMPIETRO) walks to the RIGHT LECTERN.
+He begins to read his own close reading of the 100th chapter of ROBERT MUSIL'S THE MAN WITHOUT QUALITIES (1930) on the nature of the PARALLEL CAMPAIGN from the copy of DOT DOT 16 he is carrying.

-RG:
+MB: